1npo/frigate/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for the ways you can contribute, and instructions on how to contribute.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for what you can contribute and how to contribute.